ThomasGaubert/zephyr/desktop/README.md

 See *Building* below for how to build Zephyr.

 ## Building
 [Yarn](https://yarnpkg.com) is the recommended package manager for Zephyr.
-These steps also assume you're using a 64-bit installation of Windows and NodeJS.
+These steps also assume you're using a 64-bit installation of Windows 10 and NodeJS 10.9.0.

 Zephyr uses git submodules for the [node-openvr](https://github.com/ZephyrVR/node-openvr) depdenceny.
 Be sure to clone with submodules or run the following post-clone: